Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Nikko Chūzenji Lake

-We went back on our 2023 trip, and this time we were even lucky enough to see wild monkeys!
-Although they live in Japan, they're quite rare to spot in the wild.
-It was truly a unique experience I’ll never forget.
+On our 2023 trip we came here again, and to our surprise this time we even saw wild monkeys!
+They do live in Japan, but are actually quite rare to see in the wild.
+It was truly a unique experience I won’t forget.

 Google Maps: https://maps.app.goo.gl/evWiAVvwqkDd1mLDA

-A rare sight: Wild monkeys at the lake
+A rare sight: wild monkeys by the lake

-A rare sight: Wild monkeys at the lake
+A rare sight: wild monkeys by the lake

 The Kengon Waterfalls

-Nikko and the surrounding area are famous for their three waterfalls.
+Nikko and its surroundings are known for three waterfalls.
 We managed to see two of them.
-Especially in winter, it's spectacular as the water on and beneath the waterfall freezes.
-At 97 meters, it's the tallest and most impressive.
+It’s especially spectacular in winter, as the water by and underneath the waterfall freezes.
+At 97 meters in height, it’s also the tallest and most impressive.

 Google Maps: https://maps.app.goo.gl/vDZMF7xcDBKd7aY28